balagopan/Agentic-AI-Search-Bot/README.md

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make to the Mizhavu Chatbot are **greatly appreciated**!
+Any contributions you make to the Agentic AI Search Bot are **greatly appreciated**!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".